ChurchTrac Logo

 When using chords, do not mix chords and lyrics on the same line, and avoid adding anything that is not a chord to a line that contains chords.

-The only non-alphanumeric characters allowed on chord lines is # and / (forward slash) used to show a chord with a bass note like G/B. ChurchTrac should be able to automatically identify lines that contain chords, and will remove them from lyric previews on your song cards in your library.
+The only non-alphanumeric characters allowed on chord lines are # and / (forward slash) used to show a chord with a bass note like G/B. ChurchTrac should be able to automatically identify lines that contain chords and will remove them from lyric previews on your song cards in your library.

 Always make sure that chords with no flats or sharps after them are followed by at least two spaces.
 Otherwise, the chords might get smushed together when transposed.